 - Budget size.
 The larger your budget (say, $10,000 or more), the more creative you can get when trading, with day trading and CFD trading becoming more viable options.
 If you have a smaller budget (around $1,000), a buy-and-hold approach makes sense, since you avoid frequent transactions and the escalating fees that add up that way.

 - Risk assessment.
 Avoid risky investment strategies when you’re just starting out.
 One thing to consider is to use stop-loss orders to protect your investment.
-Here’s how that works: Let’s say you buy shares of Ford at a discounted price of $4 per share.
+Here’s how that works: Let’s say you buy Ford shares at a discounted price of $4 per share.
 You can then put in a stop-loss order at $3.60, meaning if the share price falls to that level, your stock will automatically be sold.
 That way if Ford’s stock falls (adding to its losses from the past few years), you can’t lose more than 10% of the money you put in.

 - Market conditions.
 When a bear market begins, defensive investment strategies such as bonds, commodities, and cash usually make more sense than buying stocks that are falling in value.
 If the market’s flourishing, your odds of Ford’s stock going up improve and it’s generally a good time to buy.